charlesfrye/charlesfrye.github.io/_posts/2021-12-31-aoc-rust-haskell.markdown

 It was straightforward to get set up with each language.

-It tequired a moderate amount of boilerplate and copying each time (especially for Haskell, where tooling wasn’t as good), but nothing too excessive.
+It required a moderate amount of boilerplate and copying each time (especially for Haskell, where tooling wasn’t as good), but nothing too excessive.